czruby/czruby.github.io/_pages/about.md

   <div class="publication-item">
     <div class="publication-content" style="margin-left: 0;">
       <h3 class="publication-title">
-        <a href="#" target="_blank">API Shield</a>
+        <a href="#-projects" target="_blank">API Shield</a>
       </h3>
       <div class="publication-note">
         A detection system for API abnormal traffic, including a complete set of tools for the entire process of traffic scanning, identification and analysis.
+Due to the fact that it is still in the review stage, the code cannot be made public at present.
       </div>
       <div class="publication-tags">
         <span class="tag">Vue.js</span>